 So … your first thought is probably how did I end up there?

 I’ve been classified with anxiety, borderline personality disorder and clinical depression but I suppose I knew that for some time, showing documented symptoms since 2011 but up until then I was never diagnosed officially with BPD.In May depression and BPD and the pain from EDS took me with a drug overdose.
 I was trying to fight my mind, but my serotonin levels had other ideas not helped with drinking continuously after this, which may come clearer later.
-For a while I convinced doctors I was fine it was a “mistake” I took a few to many pills, but I suppose there was just a chemical imbalance in my brain.
+For a while I convinced doctors I was fine it was a “mistake” but I suppose there was just a chemical imbalance in my brain.
 Although I did have one before this incident and a serious lack of control.

 So the next question, what were my problems?